-- The amount of cash flows arising from operating activities is a key indicator of the extent to which the operations of the entity have generated sufficient cash flows to repay loans, maintain the operating capability of the entity, pay dividends and make new investments without recourse to external sources of financing.
-Information about the specific components of historical operating cash flows is useful, in conjunction with other information, in forecasting future operating cash flows. - Cash flows from operating activities are primarily derived from the principal revenue-producing activities of the entity.
+- 13 The amount of cash flows arising from operating activities is a key indicator of the extent to which the operations of the entity have generated sufficient cash flows to repay loans, maintain the operating capability of the entity, pay dividends and make new investments without recourse to external sources of financing.
+Information about the specific components of historical operating cash flows is useful, in conjunction with other information, in forecasting future operating cash flows. - 14 Cash flows from operating activities are primarily derived from the principal revenue-producing activities of the entity.
 Therefore, they generally result from the transactions and other events that enter into the determination of profit or loss.
-Examples of cash flows from operating activities are: - (a) cash receipts from the sale of goods and the rendering of services; - (b) cash receipts from royalties, fees, commissions and other revenue;

-- (c) cash payments to suppliers for goods and services; - (d) cash payments to and on behalf of employees; - (e) cash receipts and cash payments of an insurance entity for premiums and claims, annuities and other policy benefits; - cash payments or refunds of income taxes unless they can be specifically identified with financing and investing activities; and - (g) cash receipts and payments from contracts held for dealing or trading purposes.
+Examples of cash flows from operating activities are: - (a) cash receipts from the sale of goods and the rendering of services; - (b) cash receipts from royalties, fees, commissions and other revenue; - (c) cash payments to suppliers for goods and services; - (d) cash payments to and on behalf of employees; - (e) [deleted] - (f) cash payments or refunds of income taxes unless they can be specifically identified with financing and investing activities; and - (g) cash receipts and payments from contracts held for dealing or trading purposes.

-Some transactions, such as the sale of an item of plant, may give rise to a gain or loss which that is included in the determination of recognised profit or loss.
-However,t he cash flows relating to such transactions are cash flows from investing activities.
+Some transactions, such as the sale of an item of plant, may give rise to a gain or loss that is included in recognised profit or loss.
+The cash flows relating to such transactions are cash flows from investing activities.
 However, cash payments to manufacture or acquire assets held for rental to others and subsequently held for sale as described in paragraph 68A of HKAS 16 Property, Plant and Equipment are cash flows from operating activities.
 The cash receipts from rents and subsequent sales of such assets are also cash flows from operating activities.

-An entity may hold securities and loans for dealing or trading purposes, in which case they are similar to inventory acquired specifically for resale.
+15 An entity may hold securities and loans for dealing or trading purposes, in which case they are similar to inventory acquired specifically for resale.
 Therefore, cash flows arising from the purchase and sale of dealing or trading securities are classified as operating activities.
 Similarly, cash advances and loans made by financial institutions are usually classified as operating activities since they relate to the main revenue-producing activity of that entity.